robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 The implementation MUST guarantee that the storage organization is linear and non-sparse.

-Implementations MAY rely on the verifiable properties of the tree, or optimistic concurrency control, to afford detection of accidental or competing overwrites.
+Implementations MAY rely on the verifiable properties of the MMR, or optimistic concurrency control, to afford detection of accidental or competing overwrites.

 Used only by [add_leaf_hash](#addleafhash)